-A;though they knew they were going to be murdered, they still defiantly wanted to look their best/ They would do each other’s hair.
+Although they knew they were going to be murdered, they still defiantly wanted to look their best.
+They would do each other’s hair.
 They would pinch their cheeks to have some color on their faces.
 Some of them would gather the courage and bravely shout ‘Long Live Poland,’ knowing the Nazis would hate this and antagonize them even more.

 These heroic women stayed defiant and managed to hold on to their dignity and humanity where the ones that brutally murdered were nothing else but cowardly inhuman individuals with a warped and sick mind.

 The most disturbing aspect though so many who were involved in the brutal crimes committed in the camp were given very lenient sentences.
 Like Herta Oberheuser who was initially sentenced to 20 years,which was already very lenient, but the sentenced was even reduced to 5 years for ‘good’ behavior and was even allowed to resume a career in medicines.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
 Thank you.
 To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
 Many thanks.